Ficus Tree - They Have Gall!

 You can see the “tannish-brown mass” stuck to the trunk of the Ficus tree.
 That is what we call a “Gall.”

-For my experience Gall comes from a fungal or bacterial infection.
+From my experience “Gall” comes from a fungal or bacterial infection.
 More than anything the gall looks “ugly.”

 Here’s another picture of Ficus gall.

-Now to the question - Is is detrimental to the Ficus tree?
+Now to the question – Is the gall detrimental to the Ficus tree?

-In the first image I’m not sure if there is much you can do.
+In the first image I’m not sure if there is much you can do – it’s just ugly.
 However, if you do decide to “cut it out” Make sure you disinfect the clippers before and after surgery!

-On small plants I would just cut the Gall out.
+On small plants I would cut the Gall out – possible!

-The bottom 2 images are from the Fess Parker Double Tree in Santa Barbara where I attended a conference a few years ago.
-They had a large Ficus with a gall the size of a softball in the lobby.
-It made for great conversation over a 45 minutes time span.
+The bottom 2 images are from the lobby at Fess Parker Double Tree in Santa Barbara where I attended a conference a few years ago.
+They had a couple large Ficus trees, both had a gall and one was the size of a softball.
+I have so say… It made for great conversation over a 45 minutes time span.

 Need help with your Ficus Care?
 Check out the Check out the Care Guide.